lindseyjohnasterius/man-in-the-polygon-mask/stubs/Post-Surkovian-Media-Strategy.md

 The simple-hearted commanders of the past strove for victory.
 Now they did not act so stupidly.
 That is, some, of course, still clung to the old habits and tried to exhume from the archives old slogans of the type: victory will be ours.
 It worked in some places, but basically, war was now understood as a process, more exactly, part of a process, its acute phase, but maybe not the most important.

 Some peoples joined the war specifically to be defeated.
 They were inspired by the flowering of Germany and France after being routed in the second World War.
 It turned out that to achieve such a defeat was no simpler than achieving victory.
-Determination, sacrifice, and the extraordinary exertion of all forces were required, and, in addition, flexibility, cold-bloodedness, and the ability to profitably administer oneâ€™s own cowardice and dullness."
+Determination, sacrifice, and the extraordinary exertion of all forces were required, and, in addition, flexibility, cold-bloodedness, and the ability to profitably administer one's own cowardice and dullness."